ArnaudL66/Entrepot/README.md

-Final one-week project for my last year at Ecole Centrale de Lille as a group of four contributors.
+Final one-week project for my last year at Ecole Centrale de Lille in a group of four contributors.

 The goal was to control and organize several robots handling a warehouse ( entrepôt in french ).